 - Linda Nguyễn is a queer artist and cultural worker.
 Works cited at reassemblage.org

 - Aaron Rosenblum discovered the pleasure and potential of art with help from his senior year ceramics teacher who preached patience and process.
 In college he fell into a fantastic little printshop community with a strong DIY ethic.
 That all led to Living Proof, the reason for this website.
-Aaron now works as a teaching artist and figure drawing model.
-He enjoys reclaiming old screens and cooling off in the LP basement on hot summer days.
+Aaron enjoys reclaiming old screens and cooling off in the LP basement on hot summer days.
 Aaron also likes cats.
 And dogs.
+And horses.
 He’s curious about CMYK, mycelium, train travel, adobe after affects, and home remedies.

 - Rebecca Jones http://floatingbedpress.tumblr.com/